Scope and Topics

 It is strongly recommended that papers use the templates provided by Springer.

+Please submit a pdf-version and additionally a doc-file.
 Acceptance will be based on quality, relevance and originality of the work.
 Authors will be notified of acceptance or rejection via e-mail by 26 March 2008.
 Full versions of accepted papers (camera-ready) must be written in English, and will be due by 7 April 2008.